JaminCO/NeoX-Hackathon/README.md

 # LianFlow Crypto Payment Gateway

-Welcome to LianFlow, the next-generation cryptocurrency payment gateway powered by FastAPI.
-LianFlow empowers businesses to effortlessly accept and manage crypto payments using the NeoX blockchain.
+LianFlow is designed to simplify crypto payment processing for businesses operating on the NEO X blockchain.
+The solution empowers businesses to accept cryptocurrency payments for their products and services while offering an easy-to-integrate system for existing codebases and platforms.
+By streamlining the integration process, the platform reduces the technical barriers that often deter businesses from adopting blockchain-based payments..

 ## Key Features